standard-for-public-code/standard-for-public-code/standards/open-standards.md

 ## Developers and designers: what you need to do

-* Add Continuous Integration tests for compliance to the standards
+* Add continuous integration tests for compliance to the standards

 ## Further reading